mo-xiaoming/brainfuck/README.md

 I don't know what did I do to get previous data for interpreting source file.
 Following are the new numbers,

+### New Baseline

 With interpreting source file directly, eval time is 133 seconds

+### Convert source file to byte codes

 With byte codes, eval time down to 29 seconds

+### Compress byte codes

 With "compressed" byte codes, eval time down to 14 seconds.
 "Compressed" means to transform codes like ">>>>" to "4>".

+### Store tokens directly instead of slicing source file

+Change `UnicodeChar` from storing source file index to `SmolStr`, by doing this, we don't need to do slicing each time to get tokens.

+- Source file evaluation time down to 78 seconds
+- Byte code evaluation time down to 10 seconds

+Maybe because it was a quiet day for my computer.
+Before this change, these two numbers were 103 (normally 133) and 12 (normally 14) seconds